ckormanyos/wide-integer/README.md

   - Casts to built-in types are explicit and considered narrowing, regardless of the widths of left-and-right hand sides of the conversion.
   - All of both constructions-from as well as casts-to wider/less-wide and signed/unsigned wide-integer types are implicit (even if the conversion at hand is narrowing via having fewer bits).
 Casts such as `int128_t` to/from `uint160_t` and similar, for instance, are implicit.
   - All wide-integer-types are move constructible.
-  - All wide-integer types having the same widths and having the same limb-type (but possibly different sign) are move-assignable and move-swap-capable.
+  - All wide-integer types having the same widths and having the same limb-type (but possibly different sign) are move-assignable and `std::move()`-capable.